 Special Exceptions for Parking

-Special Exceptions for parking are considered by the Plan Commission.
+Special Exceptions for parking are considered by the Plan Commission through the submission of a Commercial Development Application or Residential Development Application.
+The submission of required findings is also required.
 There are 3 parking scenarios that the Plan Commission considers as Special Exceptions:

 - For every new development, whether residential or commercial, parking requirements are applied that are established in Zoning Chapter 535.
 If the parking requirements cannot be met, the developer has the option of requesting a special exception from the Plan Commission.